fairtracks/fairtracks.net/content/markdown/materials/materials-18-fairtracks-rdmkit-tool-assembly.md

   - Track Hub Registry
 previewImg: fairtracks-rdmkit-tool-assembly-draft.png
 title: >
-  Illustration of the data life cycle of the FAIRtracks project, planned to be part of the RDMkit website (draft)
+  The data life cycle of the FAIRtracks project, planned to be part of the RDMkit website (draft)
 date: 2023-03-21
 staticPath:
   - materials